KittyGiraudel/sass-boilerplate/stylesheets/abstracts/README.md

 This is where we need the `@forward` keyword.

 We can create an `_index.scss` file.
-In this file, we can collect all the abstract partials with `@forward` keyword and we can re-export all abstract modules when we need them as a singular thing.
+In this file, we can collect all the abstract partials with the `@forward` keyword and re-export all abstract modules when we need them as a singular entry.

 Reference: [Sass Guidelines](https://sass-guidelin.es/) > [Architecture](https://sass-guidelin.es/#architecture) > [Abstracts folder](https://sass-guidelin.es/#abstracts-folder)